-**POSTPONED TO 2023** Miami Winter Symposium 2022: Molecular Neuroscience: Focus on Sensory Disorders
+Miami Winter Symposium 2023: Molecular Neuroscience: Focus on Sensory Disorders

-** As the global situation regarding Coronavirus remains uncertain and putting the safety of participants and speakers above all else, we have made the difficult decision to postpone the Miami Winter Symposium: Molecular Neuroscience: Focus on Sensory Disorders until 2023. **
+** As the global situation regarding Coronavirus remains uncertain and putting the safety of participants and speakers above all else, we have made the difficult decision to postpone the Miami Winter Symposium: Molecular Neuroscience: Focus on Sensory Disorders until January 30th to February 1st, 2023. **

 - An international line-up of renowned speakers – selected to provide delegates with a unique opportunity to meet with and hear from representatives from leading research centers on basic research, translational issues and potential or actual clinical applications in sensory neuroscience.